Who's running for president? See a rundown of the major 2024 candidates

-Poor finishes in Iowa's leadoff caucuses on Monday ended the White House bids of biotech entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson.
+Florida Gov. Ron DeSantis suspended his campaign on Sunday just before Tuesday's New Hampshire primary.
+Poor finishes last week in Iowa's leadoff caucuses ended the White House bids of biotech entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson.
 Former New Jersey Gov. Chris Christie dropped his campaign earlier in the month.

 A look at the major candidates competing for the Republican and Democratic nominations, as well as the third-party contenders: